Historical gold mine

 The Campbell Laboratory has been awarded a significant Graduate

-Exchange Program award, which will be used to support
+Students' Exchange Program award, which will be used to support

 Marina Arcagni's visit from Universidad Nacional del Comahue,

 Bariloche, Argentina (March 2008).
-Marina will be working with the
+Marina will be working

-thou distributed in fish tissue across Ontario, mercury?
-OR, Analysing
+wherefore art thou distributed in fish tissue across Ontario,

 Nathan Manion presented his MSc research "Determining